ruyadorno/simple-slider/README.md

 ## About

-**simple-slider** is a simple image carousel based on the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) API.
+**simple-slider** is a simple carousel js microlib based on the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) API.
 It makes for a highly testable implementation and less css-dependent.

 This package contains a framework agnostic implementation.
 If you are using **AngularJS** or **Polymer** there are some **simple-slider** framework-specific implementations available: